UNSMIS position on COVID-19 Vaccines and Tests

 - Reimbursement will be at 80%

 - The requirement for a medical prescription may be waived in the event written proof can be submitted that the test was requested by a competent authority, for example for the purpose of contact tracing.
-In some countries, like Switzerland, the invoice issued by the Hospital will sepcify that the test was done in compliance with local health policies.
+In some countries, like Switzerland, the invoice issued by the Hospital will specify that the test was done in compliance with local health policies.

 - Tests requested by a country and/or airline for personal travel purposes are not reimbursable.